TRUBDUBZ/MyJavascripting/README.md

 # My Javascripting

-- This is where i will share my solutions to the [Javascripting](https://github.com/workshopper/javascripting) challenges.
+- This is where I will share my solutions to the [Javascripting](https://github.com/workshopper/javascripting) challenges.